 The most successful of these industrial IoT startups tend to have a focus on software that grabs data from a variety of machines and tries to analyze it on premise, as opposed to the cloud.
 They also handle the analysis with proprietary algorithms specific to the industry they serve.
 The first generation of these startups focused more on the physical connections and even data normalization, but now the efforts are around analyzing the right data to produce quick insights.
 These startups also tend to be extremely focused on one or two industries, which is what gives them the edge when selling their software and when building their algorithms.

 Flutura Decision Sciences and Analytics is one of these industrial startups, which recently raised $7.5 million from Vertex Ventures and The Hive.
-The five-year-old Bengaluru, India-based startup tracks the physical data from the industrial equipment manufacturers’ and then uses that data to build predictive algorithms about how something as mundane as a pump will behave over time.
+The five-year-old Bengaluru, India-based startup tracks the physical data from industrial equipment manufacturers, like Platforms and Ladders, and then uses that data to build predictive algorithms about how something as mundane as a pump will behave over time.
 By using real-time data from the device manufacturers as well as data gleaned during the device’s operation it says it has created more accurate algorithms.

 For example, if a pump can handle 2 million gallons per hour according to its manufacturing specs, but in operation is seeing 2.5 million gallons an hour for part of the day, that may change the equations when predicting when and how that pump might fail.
 Flutura’s Cerebra software does this in gateways inside the factory and also has an element that can run on true edge nodes like clusters of sensors.